-LEA2/9g & 13g: GERMAN WRITTEN EXPRESSION
+LEA2/9g & 13g: GERMAN WRITTEN EXPRESSION Fall and spring Semester

 To improve and perfect your written comprehension and expression either general or specific.

 Comprehension and written expression work from texts which are taken from the press or from topical subjects.
 The work of analysis and summary: exercises concerning vocabulary, reformulation, commentary and personal expression.